Dara McAnulty: Personal life

+Writings

 His debut book Diary of a Young Naturalist which chronicles the turning of his fourteenth year, was released in May 2020.
 It details his intense connection to the natural world as an autistic teenager.
 He is the youngest ever author shortlisted for the Wainwright Prize for UK Nature Writing, and he won the 2020 prize.
 He was also awarded the An Post Irish Book Award for Newcomer of the Year.
-In 2021, he was shortlisted for the Dalkey Literary Award (Emerging Writer). and won the British Book Award for narrative non-fiction.
+In 2021, he was shortlisted for the Dalkey Literary Award (Emerging Writer) and won the British Book Award for narrative non-fiction.

-He has written for The Big Issue, The Guardian, has presented radio for BBC Radio Ulster and has appeared on BBC Springwatch and BBC Countryfile.
-He has also written and presented for BBC Radio Four Tweet of the Day He was a part of "The people's Walk For Wildlife" organised by television naturalist Chris Packham.
+He has written for The Big Issue, The Guardian, has presented radio for BBC Radio Ulster and has appeared on Springwatch and Countryfile.
+He has also written and presented for BBC Radio 4's Tweet of the Day.
+He was a part of "The People's Walk for Wildlife" organised by television naturalist Chris Packham.
 He is a vocal campaigner on environmental issues.

 In June 2021 McAnulty began writing a monthly nature column for The Irish Times.